anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.rst

 -  `Intel Device Plugins for Kubernetes <https://github.com/intel/intel-device-plugins-for-kubernetes>`__
 -  `Telemetry Aware Scheduling
    <https://github.com/intel/platform-aware-scheduling/tree/master/telemetry-aware-scheduling>`__
+-  `Latest Deployment Requirements/Specification <https://wiki.anuket.io/pages/viewpage.action?pageId=36569490>`__

 Additional settings are available in the BMRA templates located in ``playbooks/roles/bmra-config/templates``.
 Changing these might have unexpected results and should generally not be done.

 You will also have to modify environmental variables defined in ``deploy.env`` to match your setup.
-For deploying Kuberef on preprovisioned infrastructure, set ``deployment_type=k8s``.

 Once ready, issue the following command to initiate the deployment